Charlie-PKU/Charlie-PKU.github.io/research.md

 </details>

 - **Main Progress 3 (Jul.
 2022 - Dec.
-2022):** Calculate the original input data and update health evaluation part of CGE model.
+2022):** Calculate the data of exposure to air pollution and update the health evaluation part of the CGE model.

 <details>
   <summary>Contribution ⚓ </summary>